|EDU 237/EDU 237L

-If you are an Adolescent Education in Biology (7-12) (7-12) FAQ major, you will apply for upper division in your second semester, sophomore year.
+If you are an Adolescent Education in Biology (7-12) (7-12) FAQ major, you will apply for upper division in your second semester, sophomore year, if the following have been taken and met:

 In order to be admitted to upper division (and allowed to take upper division education courses), the following must be accomplished: